-- (1) The term "technical data" means recorded information, regardless of form or characteristic, of a scientific or technical data" means recorded information, regardless of form or characteristic, of a scientific or technical data" means recorded information or the software, and it does not include scientific or technical nature.
-Technical data does not include computer software, and it does not include scientific or technical nature.
-Technical data does not include software, and it does not include software, a administration. - (2) Computer Software Computer programs and computer data bases.
+(1) The term "technical data" means recorded information, regardless of form or characteristic, of a scientific or technical nature.
+Technical data does not include computer software, and it does not include financial, administrative, cost pricing, and management data, or other information incidental to contract administration.

+(2) Computer Software - Computer programs and computer data bases.